-- ES 13 Advanced standing may be granted to candidates in recognition of studies completed successfully before admission to the curriculum in accordance with UG 2 of the Regulations for First Degree Curricula.
-The amount of advanced credits to be granted shall be determined by the Board of the Faculty, in accordance with the following principles: - (a) a minimum of four semesters of study at this University shall be required before the candidate is considered for the award of the degree; and - (b) at least half of the credits requirements of the degree curriculum shall be accumulated through study at this University, or from transfer of credits for courses completed at other institutions in accordance with UG 4(d) of the Regulations for First Degree Curricula.
+EN 13 Advanced standing may be granted to candidates in recognition of studies completed successfully before admission to the University in accordance with UG2 of the Regulations for First Degree Curricula.
+The amount of credits to be granted for advanced standing shall be determined by the Board of the Faculty, in accordance with the following principles:

+- (a) a minimum of four semesters of study at this University shall be required before a candidate is considered for the award of the degree; and - (b) at least half of the credits requirements of the degree curriculum shall be accumulated through study at this University, or from transfer of credits for courses completed at other institutions in accordance with UG4(d) of the Regulations for First Degree Curricula.

-Credits granted for advanced standing shall not be included in the calculation of the GPA but will be recorded on the transcript of the candidate.
+Credits granted for advanced standing shall not normally be included in the calculation of the GPA unless permitted by the Board of the Faculty but will be recorded on the transcript of the candidate.